 UK pensions are understandably structured around UK residents so for an expat who has no intention of returning to the UK they should always consider the benefits that a QROPS may bring.

 QROPS are a great way to manage pension assets that have been built up throughout your life.
-With all the other points in mind considering the additional benefit of the administrative efficiency a QROPS can bring it really does make a QROPS option compelling.
+With all the other points in mind, considering the additional benefit of the administrative efficiency a QROPS can bring, it can make a QROPS option compelling, subject to residence.

 QROPS have been designed and built in the 21st century for the expat community specifically in mind.
 This means they are portable and can be used to provide retirement benefits wherever you reside.
 The correct QROPS can offer similar flexibility to a UK SIPP when it comes to drawing down your income which is great for tax efficiency of income if you match up tax free cash and income.